-The App Academy is a Developer Accelerator Program in Amsterdam, Netherlands that teaches the coding skills necessary for native app development, both iOS and Android.
+The App Academy offers private bootcamps and accelerator programs in Amsterdam, Netherlands and teaches iOS and Android app development.
 Inspired to close the digital skills gap, a collective of developers and designers decided to start The App Academy in 2014 as the first Dutch coding academy.
 The bootcamp starts with an advanced app development course, followed by placement in a contract project after graduation.
 The iOS bootcamp retrains experienced developers in developing for mobile from prototype to deployment.
 The curriculum covers the fundamentals of XCode, Swift, how to make working apps, and it offers new technologies like augmented reality, server-side Swift, machine learning and Sirikit.
 The Android bootcamp covers Java, Android Studio, SDK and Material design.
 Trainees in both programs also learn development best practices and new technologies like AR, ML and backend integration.
 The curriculum is taught in English, and all teaching materials, software, and tools are in English.
 Programs are very hands-on, as The App Academy collaborates with business partners.

 The App Academy requires students to have at least two years of work experience in tech.
 Applicants should fill out the online application form to begin the interview process.
 Candidates will be invited for an interview to discuss their backgrounds and knowledge.